I’m Kim, a full time B2B technology freelance content marketing writer and games journalist.

 I meet deadlines, I care about the quality of my work, and my goal is to make clients happy every time.
 I have been writing professionally for 15 years, and have owned my freelance business for 5 years.
 My expertise includes cloud computing and personal computing.
-My clients have included Frontier Business, and my work also has appeared on CNN, TechRadar, and Fanbyte.
+My clients include Frontier Business and Frontier Residential, and my work also has appeared in The New York Times, PCMag, CNN, TechRadar, and Fanbyte.
 I have a degree in Broadcast Journalism, and I am Hubspot certified.

 Hire me today to make a difference for your brand.

 - Write blog posts, web copy, or newsletters for your business.
 Here’s my content marketing portfolio.

 - Write articles for your publication.
 Here’s my journalism portfolio.